simonhansedasi/GrapeExpectations/README.md

   - **Source:** [PRISM Climate Data](https://prism.oregonstate.edu/downloads/)
   - Downloaded manually, extracted and clipped in notebook

+---
+# Workflow

 ## Data Wrangling
-Reression Ridge data has already been wrangled and is ready for ML.
+Regression Ridge data has already been wrangled and is ready for ML.
 All notebooks for data wrangling are contained in data_wrangling folder.

-## Wrangling Notebooks

 ### [00_subsample_polygons](https://github.com/simonhansedasi/GrapeExpectations/blob/main/RegressionRidge/data_wrangling/00_subsample_polygons.ipynb)

 Import and convert polygons to data objects.
 Divide polygons into minimum sized hexagons to increase variance of features and increase sample space.